do-mart/gramolang/README.md

 AI organizations' APIs require a key that must be provided before using their models or making most calls to their interfaces.
 A user can provide the key value in an environment variable (preferred approach) or directly as an argument.
-Note that multiple keys must be provided when in order to use the APIs from different organizations.
+Note that multiple keys must be provided when using APIs from different organizations.

 ### 1. Providing a key in the environment
 The preferred approach is to provide the key as an environment variable with